csarnevesht/android-tutorial/search/README.md

 # Android Tutorial

 *******************************************************************************************************************
-# Open project 'search'
+# Create new branch 'search'
 *******************************************************************************************************************

 ## Search

-We will be using MaterialSearchbar from https://github.com/mancj/MaterialSearchBar
+We will be using **MaterialSearchbar** from https://github.com/mancj/MaterialSearchBar

-Additionally, we will be adding search functionality to existing RecyclerView code from the RecyclerView lession in https://github.com/csarnevesht/android-tutorials/recyclerview
+Additionally, we will be adding search functionality to existing RecyclerView code from the RecyclerView lesson in branch **recycleview** https://github.com/csarnevesht/android-tutorials/recyclerview

 #### include SearchBar to your project:

-add this code to the the project level build.gradle file
+add this code to the the project level build.gradle file:

 ```
     allprojects {